 Dag 5: Koruçam - Kayalar - Koruçam...…………...11 km

-You can eat delicious on Cyprus.
-Very tasteful: zeytinli ( bread of olives), ceviz macuna (green walnuts in syrup).
+You can eat really great food there.
+Very tasty: zeytinli (olive bread) or ceviz macuna (green walnuts in syrup).

 For an impression of the mountain range we found a video about Buffavento castle: